Online LPN Programs in New Jersey: See Top Schools

 How long do LPN programs in New Jersey take to finish?

-To apply for your LPN license, complete an application online on the New Jersey Department of Consumer Affairs website.
-This process includes paying an application fee of $75 and an initial licensing fee of $120.
-Applicants must also pass a criminal history background check, provide information confirming their academic and experiential backgrounds, and confirm their completion of an approved LPN program.
+- LPN Licensing Application.
+To apply for your LPN license through the New Jersey Division of Consumer Affairs, complete an online application and remit the application fee (currently $75) and initial licensing fee (currently $120).
+Applicants must also pass a criminal history background check, provide information confirming their academic and experiential backgrounds, and confirm the completion of their LPN training.
+The total estimated time from application to receipt of your LPN license is typically nine to 13 weeks.

 After learning what it takes to become an LPN, you might be wondering what to expect after graduation.
 Fortunately, the job outlook for LPNs in New Jersey is strong at 6.3%, which is a full point higher than the national average growth of 5.3% from 2022 to 2032.
 This translates into about 1,040 new jobs every year in the state.
 Many LPNs will work in nursing homes and home health care, but these professionals are employed throughout the healthcare sector.
 LPNs can find jobs in physicians' offices, all hospital departments, and outpatient clinics.